romanorac/discomll/README.md

 ## Installing ##
 Prerequisites
 - Disco 0.5.1 or newer,
-- numpy should be installed on all worker nodes.
+- numpy should be installed on all worker nodes,
+- orange and scikit-learn are used in unit tests.

 ```bash
 pip install discomll
 ```

 ## Performance analysis ##
-In [performance analisys](http://1drv.ms/1qj6680), we compare speed and accuracy of discomll algorithms with scikit and Knime.
+In [performance analysis](http://1drv.ms/1qj6680), we compare speed and accuracy of discomll algorithms with scikit and Knime.
 We measure speedups of discomll algorithms with 1, 3, 6 and 9 Disco workers.

+## Performance analysis 2##
+In [second performance analysis](http://1drv.ms/1FYORb8), we compare accuracy of distributed ensemble algorithms with scikit-learn algorithms.
+We train the model on whole dataset with distributed algorithms and on a subset with single core algorithms.
+We show that distributed ensembles achieve similar accuracy as single core algorithms.

 ## Try it now ##
 You can try discomll algorithms on the ClowdFlows platform.
 ClowdFlows is an open sourced cloud based platform for composition, execution, and sharing of interactive machine learning and data mining workflows.
 For instruction see the [User Guide.](https://onedrive.live.com/redir?resid=C695DFFBD3161AEA!161&authkey=!AERQJpsxOqkLykI&ithint=file%2cpdf)